griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``ui.R``, ``app.R``, ``server.R``, ``styling.R``, ``anchor_and_helper_functions.R``
      - pVACview R Shiny application files.
 Not generated when running only with presentation and immunogenicity algorithms.
    * - ``www`` (directory)
      - Directory containing image files for pVACview.
-Not generated when running with elution algorithms only.
+Not generated when running with presentation and immunogenicity algorithms only.
    * - ``ml_predict/<sample_name>_predict_pvacview.tsv`` (optional)
      - ML-based neoantigen evaluation predictions file.
-Generated when both MHC Class I and Class II predictions are run and the ``--run-ml-predictions`` flag is set, or when using the :ref:`add_ml_predictions <optional_downstream_analysis_tools_label>` tool.
+Generated when both MHC Class I and Class II predictions are run and the ``--run-ml-predictions`` flag is set.
      - Directory containing image files for pVACview.
 Not generated when running only with presentation and immunogenicity algorithms only.